VEDANT356/calculator-app-/README.md

 # 🧮 Calculator App

-A simple and responsive Calculator built using HTML, CSS, and JavaScript.
+A simple and responsive Calculator built using HTML, CSS, and JavaScript.web-based calculator designed for a seamless mathematical experience.
+Beyond simple arithmetic, it focuses on modern UI aesthetics, keyboard accessibility, and robust error handling for complex calculations.

 ## 🚀 Features